News

 Engineering drawings for project

-Whatever merit these complaints may have had (we like lighting and noise protection too), the fact of the matter was that to vote “no” on the project would have meant that nothing would get built and the funding would have returned to the state and federal government.
+Whatever merit these complaints may have had (we like lighting and noise protection too), the fact of the matter was that to vote “no” on the project would have meant that nothing would get built.
+Moreover, the funding would have returned to the state and federal government.
 We at MCBC were clear that, whatever its imperfections, the project would represent a substantial improvement over what is there today (see our letter here).

 The Outcome